JoshDoody/joshdoody.github.io/_posts/2016-11-06-software-developers-how-to-get-a-raise.md

 In his excellent article [The Ultimate Guide To Salary Negotiation For Software Developers](https://simpleprogrammer.com/2016/10/10/salary-negotiation-software-developers/), John Somnez shows the difference in salary over 10 years when you negotiate your starting salary to be $90,000 instead of settling for $80,000.

-Making that leap to a new job and negotiating your starting salary effectively can earn you hundreds of thousands or even a million dollars or more over the course of your career.
+Making that leap to a new job and negotiating your starting salary can earn you hundreds of thousands or even a million dollars over the course of your career.

 But there are costs to changing jobs—you might have to move your family to a new city, learn new technology, or leave a team you really like working with—so this isn't always an easy option.

-## You can also earn more by staying put
+## You can earn more by staying put

 Here's a table from John's article.
 He assumes you'll get a 3% raise each year, which is pretty common.
 I've added a two columns showing what happens if you negotiate an *additional* 5% raise every two years in both scenarios.
 Five percent every two years is a *conservative* estimate of what is achievable for most software developers.